dan-90/dan-90/README.md

 ### Hi there, I'm Daniele and thanks for being here ☺

-#### I've just proudly finished a full-stack web developer 9-week bootcamp at <a href="https://www.lewagon.com">Le Wagon</a> and I'm looking forward to challenge myself in the fabulous world of coding! 👨‍💻
+#### I've just proudly finished a full-stack web developer 9-week course at <a href="https://www.lewagon.com">Le Wagon</a> and I'm looking forward to challenge myself in the fabulous world of coding! 👨‍💻

 ![](https://komarev.com/ghpvc/?username=dan-90&color=blue&style=plastic)